PDHP New Investigator Mentoring Program

 Resources Provided by the Program

-- Salary support: The new investigator will receive one month of summer salary support to prepare the NIH proposal, while the senior faculty mentor will receive one week of effort to compensate for advising time.
+- Salary support: The new investigator will receive one month of summer salary support to prepare the NIH proposal, while the mentors will receive one week of effort to compensate for advising time.

 Role of the Faculty Mentor